-The SHF, established in 2006, has to date received more than US$1 billion from joint donor resources to meet the most critical needs identified by the humanitarian community.
+Since its establishment in 2006, the SHF has received more than US$1.38 billion from donor resources to meet the most critical needs identified by the humanitarian community.

 The SHF has three main objectives:

-- To improve humanitarian response by increasing the extent to which funding is allocated to priority humanitarian needs through an inclusive and coordinated process at the field level.
+To improve humanitarian response by increasing funding allocations to priority humanitarian needs through an inclusive and coordinated process.

-- To strengthen the leadership of the HC.
+To strengthen the leadership of the Humanitarian Coordinator.

-Further, the SHF aims to ensure that humanitarian needs are addressed in a collaborative manner, fostering cooperation and coordination within and between the Inter-Agency Sector Coordinators (IASC) present in Sudan and humanitarian organizations.
-As such, the SHF contributes to improving needs assessments, enhancing an endorsed strategic planning document for humanitarian action, strengthening coordination mechanisms, in particular the IASC sector system, and improving accountability through an enhanced monitoring and reporting framework.
+The fund ensures that humanitarian needs are addressed in a collaborative manner, fostering cooperation and coordination within and between the Inter-Agency Sector Coordinators (ISCG) and humanitarian organizations in Sudan.
+It contributes to improve needs assessments, enhance strategic planning documents for humanitarian action, strengthen coordination mechanisms, and improve accountability through monitoring and reporting.

-Interventions supported by SHF aim to be consistent with the core humanitarian principles of humanity, neutrality, impartiality and independence.
+All funded interventions are consistent with the humanitarian principles of humanity, neutrality, impartiality and independence.